Writing Our Grief: How to Channel Loss into Creative Expression

 September 20, 2023 | 8 Weeks |

 Sometimes dealing with grief on our own can feel like we’re alone.
 Writing about loss, death, sadness, and grief can feel intimidating because we’re excavating our deepest vulnerabilities, and this means confronting buried emotions.
 It might be difficult to process the wide range of emotions that accompany loss—everything from sadness to anger to relief.
 However, finding a place to allow these feelings to land can be liberating—not only for one’s writing, but also cathartic personally.

 In this personal essay course, we will learn how to tell the stories that impact us the most through creative writing about grief, pain, and loss.
 The objective of this course is to mine our feelings of loss and try to capture them onto the page.
 This course will give participants the permission and tools to become more comfortable about writing death and loss.
 Through the course of eight weeks, we will read other writers and their essays on the subject of loss, death, and grief, and delve into the stories that individual participants would like to explore.

 Students will receive feedback on short writing exercises based on prompts, as well as the chance to workshop an essay with the instructor during the class.
 Participants will leave this class learning how to tackle death, loss, grief in the space of a personal essay.
 Students will learn how to make the personal universal.
 There will be also class discussion on the materials.
 Students will receive extensive feedback on two essays during the 8-week period.

 I highly suggest this class, so much so, I’m gifting it to a friend.
 Don’t hesitate.
 Take this class!

 Weekly Zoom Meeting Schedule

-The course’s weekly Zoom meetings will take place on Wednesdays at 8:00 PM Eastern time.
+The course’s weekly Zoom meetings will take place on Tuesdays at 8:00 PM Eastern time.
 Meetings will be one hour to 90 minutes in length.

 Creative Writing About Grief: Course Syllabus